Connecticut Research and Development Credit

 Historical Past-Year Versions of Connecticut Form CT-1120 RDC

-We have a total of eight past-year versions of Form CT-1120 RDC in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Form CT-1120 RDC in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 CT-1120 RDC, 2016 Research and Development Expenditures Tax Credit

 CT-1120 RDC, 2015 Research and Development Expenditures Tax Credit

 CT-1120 RDC, 2014 Research and Development Expenditures Tax Credit

 CT-1120 RDC, Research and Development Expenditures Tax Credit

 CT-1120 RDC, 2012 Research and Development Expenditures Tax Credit